Understand token usage

 When the

-query() call completes, the SDK emits a result message with total_cost_usd and cumulative usage.
-This is available in both TypeScript (SDKResultMessage) and Python (ResultMessage).
-If you make multiple query() calls (for example, in a multi-turn session), each result only reflects the cost of that individual call.
-If you only need the total cost, you can ignore the per-step usage and read this single value.Get the total cost of a query
+query() call completes, the SDK emits a result message with total_cost_usd and cumulative usage, typed as SDKResultMessage in TypeScript and ResultMessage in Python.
+If you make multiple query() calls, for example in a multi-turn session, each result reflects only the cost of that individual call.
+If you only need the estimated total, you can ignore the per-step usage and read this single value.In streaming input mode, each turn emits its own result message.
+See Track costs in streaming input mode for how to read call totals in that mode.Track costs in streaming input mode

-The following examples iterate over the message stream from a query() call and print the total cost when the result message arrives:
+query() call and print the total cost when the result message arrives:

 Track per-step and per-model usage